aboutcode-org/scancode-toolkit/README.rst

   `ClearlyDefined.io <https://clearlydefined.io/>`_,
   `RedHat Fabric8 analytics <https://github.com/fabric8-analytics>`_,
   and many more.

+- You can also organize and run ScanCode server-side with the companion `ScanCode.io web app <https://github.com/aboutcode-org/scancode.io>`_ to organize and store multiple scan projects including scripted scanning pipelines.

+- As a **standalone command-line tool**, ScanCode is **easy to install**, run, and embed in your CI/CD processing pipeline.
+  It runs on **Windows, macOS, and Linux**.

 - ScanCode detects licenses, copyrights, package manifests, direct dependencies, and more both in **source code** and **binary** files and is considered as the